RobertWHurst/Blitra/Readme.md

     - struct implementing Node
     - nil
     - a slice of any containing a mix of the above
+  - This is most often a built in component like a box.

 - Node - Any struct which implements the needed methods to be wrapped by an element.
 These methods are: